 - Do not bring your cat for surgery if it is sick, stopped eating, has had seizures, or requires special anesthesia according to your breeder or regular veterinarian. - Remove food by midnight the night before surgery except in kittens less than 6 months.
 For kittens less than 6 months of age, remove food the morning of surgery after they have eaten breakfast. - Remove water the morning of surgery. - Place the cat in a small crate Not bigger than 28L x 21W x 21H (inches) - Only place one cat per crate.
 The only exception is in kittens.
 Kittens 3 months of age can be in a crate together (no more than 2 per crate) if they are friendly and used to handling. - DO NOT USE LARGE DOG CRATES OR TRIANGLE CRATES OR BACKPACK CARRIERS.
 These crates have openings that allow cats to escape when the door is opened.
 If your cat comes in one of these, we will ask you to leave and bring them back in an approved crate. - Inspect crates and be certain that your cat cannot escape.
 If doors do not close securely then use Zip ties to reinforce. - Crate must be clean inside and out.
 If your carrier is dirty, we will ask you to clean it before leaving it with us.
 Only send towels and blankets that can be tossed if they get dirty or lost.
 We are not responsible for lost blankets. - Label your crate with your name and your cat's name and your phone number.
 Duct tape and a sharpie work well. - We highly recommend a flea treatment within one week prior to the Purple Cat surgery.
 We see cats from all types of family situations and some of them carry fleas.
-Our recommendation is Frontline which can be purchased over the counter at Farm and Fleet and other stores. - We require all cats be vaccinated for Feline Herpes/Calici/Panleukopenia virus at least 2-3 weeks prior to the surgery appointment.
+Our recommendation is Frontline which can be purchased over the counter at Farm and Fleet and other stores. - We require all cats to have had two Feline Herpes/Calici/Panleukopenia virus vaccines (FVRCP) 2-4 weeks apart with one given at 16 weeks of age or later.
+The second FVRCP should be given at least two weeks prior to surgery.
+This vaccine is also called 3-way, 3 in 1 vaccine, or Distemper vaccine.
 Your regular veterinarian is the best person to give this vaccination and discuss the booster schedule.
 It is important that you develop a relationship with your local veterinarian.
-Alternatively, this 3-way/Distemper vaccine can be purchased over the counter at Wisconsin-based Farm and Fleet stores or online through ValleyVet.com and administered by you.
-Note that cats rarely have vaccine-associated allergic reactions which can be serious.
+Purple Cat Vet also provides FVRCP vaccine at an affordable price.
+You can find information on the "Walk-In Vaccine Clinics" page of our website at www.purplecatvet.com.
+Alternatively, the FVRCP vaccine can be purchased over the counter at Wisconsin-based Farm and Fleet stores or online through ValleyVet.com and administered by you.
+Note that rarely cats have vaccine-associated allergic reactions which can be serious.
 You are vaccinating at your own risk.
-Feral cats that cannot be handled are exempt from this requirement. - Bring the following form filled out and signed (printed off website www.purplecatvet.com) Purple Cat Anesthesia Release Form (one per cat) Also available at the clinic location-allow extra time to fill out at drop-off - You paid for your cat's surgery on-line and we have a record of that.
-If you want any optional services such as vaccines, flea treatment, ear mite treatment, or nail trim, please bring payment for these in cash or certified check.
-Personal checks and credit cards are not accepted on-site.
-Payment for these additional services will be collected at time of check-in.
-Please bring the exact amount for payment. - We strongly advise against spay surgery on cats that are 3rd trimester pregnant.
+Feral cats that cannot be handled are exempt from this requirement. - Print and fill out your Anesthesia Release Form and bring with you to your appointment (one per cat). - We strongly advise against spay surgery on cats that are 3rd trimester pregnant.
 Risk of anesthesia and surgery complications (including death) are higher in this group of cats.
 If you do bring your very pregnant cat in for surgery, she will be spayed.
-You will be charged an additional \$30.
+You will be charged additional fees.